kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

         </p>
     </div>

-1. Download and install Vagrant (<https://www.vagrantup.com/>).
+1. Download and install _Vagrant_ (<https://www.vagrantup.com/>).
 Vagrant is used to package, distribute, and run custom-configured VMs.
 I have prepared a Vagrant "box" as you will see below.

-1. Install pgAdmin 4, a database viewer and administration tool for PostgreSQL databases.
+1. Download and install _pgAdmin_ 4 (<https://www.pgadmin.org/download/>), a database viewer and administration tool for PostgreSQL databases.
 This application will allow you to view the database on your VM from a browser on your host.

 ## 2. Setting Up Workspace and Initializing VM